epics-base/p4p/documentation/gw.rst

   eg. ``ds:bypv:tx`` is data send by the GW Server to Clients grouped by PV name.

+**<statusprefix>refs**
+  Table of object type names and instance counts.
+  May be useful for detecting resource leaks while troubleshooting.

+**<statusprefix>threads**
+  Available when running with python >= 3.5.
+  An RPC call which returns a text description of all python threads.

 .. _gwsec:

 Access Control Model